dyv/paxos/README.md

+If entry > previous entries || round > previous rounds then accept this new value
+Need to treat these new values as new instances of paxos Think of each entry

+Change Client Connect to immediately recieve info back:
+    ClientRedirect LeaderAddress LeaderPort
+    ClientConn ClientId, ClientSeqno (these are associated with each client connection and reset on reconnect)

 What happens if proposer dies in my model.
 Need someone to replace and start proposing.
 Consider using timers (and making sure everyone knows who the client is)